fido-device-onboard/client-sdk-fidoiot/docs/mbed_linux.md

 To flash the WaRP7 device with the build image, follow the steps in the [this](https://os.mbed.com/docs/mbed-linux-os/v0.6/first-image/warp7-devices.html) link.

-After the device is flashed, use the [Setting up a WI-FI* connection](https://os.mbed.com/docs/mbed-linux-os/v0.6/first-image/connecting-to-a-network-and-pelion-device-management.html#setting-up-a-wi-fi-connection) link to connect the device to the Wi-Fi* network for the first time.
+After the device is flashed, use the [Setting up a WI-FI* connection](https://github.com/ARMmbed/mbl-docs/blob/v0.9/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md) connect the device to the Wi-Fi* network for the first time.

 ## Running  SDO
 After a successful flash, the  SDO Cortex-A7 device executable can be found at `<device-root>/opt/sdo/linux-client`.
 Follow the steps in the [Execution](./linux.md#run_linux_sdo) section of [this](./linux.md) document to run the  SDO Cortex-A7 application against the  SDO Customer Reference Implementation (CRI) implementation.